windyashes/redux-feedback-form/INSTRUCTIONS.md

 - Any comments you want to leave?
 ![comments](wireframes/comments.png)

 While there is no nav bar, each part of the form should be at its own route.

 Clicking next should move the user to the appropriate step in the process.

-### Input Validation

-Each step should only allow the user to advance to the next step if a score was provided.
-Be sure to tell the user in some way that a value must be provided.

-The `Comments` step does not need to be validated, an empty value is okay.
+The button on each page that moves you to the next page needs `data-testid="next"`

 ## THE REVIEW COMPONENT

-The last step of the process will allow the user to review their feedback.
+After collecting the 4 feedback parts, the app will allow the user to review their feedback.
 Users are not able to change their input on this step or go back for Base Mode.

 ![comments](wireframes/review-active.png)